snowyaya/Coding-Practice/README.md

 The overall time complexity of the merge sort algorithm is **O(NlogN)**, where *N* is the length of the input list.
 To calculate the complexity, we break it down to the following steps:

 `1.
 We recursively divide the input list into two sublists, until a sublist with single element remains.
 This dividing step computes the midpoint of each of the sublists, which takes O(1) time.
-This step is repeated N times until a single element remains, therefore the total time complexity is O(N).`
+This step is repeated N times until a single element remains, therefore the total time complexity is O(N). <br/>`
 `2.
 Then, we repetitively merge the sublists, until one single list remains.
 The recursion tree in Fig. 1 or Fig. 2 above is useful for visualizing how the recurrence is iterated.
 As shown in the recursion tree, there are a total of N elements on each level.
 Therefore, it takes O(N) time for the merging process to complete on each level.
 And since there are a total of logN levels, the overall complexity of the merge process is O(NlogN).`

 Taking into account the complexity of the above two parts in the merge sort algorithm, we conclude that the overall time complexity of merge sort is **O(NlogN)**.